beached/daw_json_link/readme.md

 # Error Handling

 ## Exceptions
-The supported way to handle parsing erros is to throw a `daw::json::json_exception` with informations about the reason and location of failure.
+The supported way to handle parsing errors is to throw a `daw::json::json_exception` that includes information about the reason and location of failure.

 ## -fno-exception
 If exceptions are disabled the library will terminate upon a parse error.